snikket-im/snikket-android/README.md

 Conversations is available on [Google Play](https://play.google.com/store/apps/details?id=eu.siacs.conversations) and on [F-Droid](https://f-droid.org/en/packages/eu.siacs.conversations/).

-#### I don't have a Google Account but I would still like to make a donation

-I’m listing several options to support me financially on [my website](https://gultsch.de/donate.html).
-Among other things [Liberapay](https://liberapay.com/iNPUTmice/donate), [GitHub Sponsors](https://github.com/sponsors/inputmice) and bank transfer.

 #### How do I create an account?
 XMPP, like email, is a federated protocol, which means that there is not one company you can create an *official XMPP account* with.
 Instead there are hundreds, or even thousands, of providers out there.
 One of those providers is our very own [conversations.im](https://account.conversations.im).
 If you don’t like to use *conversations.im* use a web search engine of your choice to find another provider.
 Or maybe your university has one.
 Or you can run your own.
 Or ask a friend to run one.
 Once you've found one, you can use Conversations to create an account.
 Just select *register new account* on server within the create account dialog.